Irritable Bowel Syndrome

 Alternative Therapies for Irritable Bowel Syndrome

-Although our preferred form of mental health counselling for IBS is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for IBS is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 General Counselling which is less structured but still provides a safe and non-judgmental environment to discuss issues which is therapeutic in its own right.